-This implementation supports the simpler approach described in "Simple Hash-Based Token Approach".
-TokenBasedRememberMeServices Section 18.2, generates RememberMeAuthenticationToken, which processed RememberMeAuthenticationProvider.
+This implementation supports the simpler approach described in the section called "Simple Hash-Based Token Approach".
+TokenBasedRememberMeServices RememberMeAuthenticationToken, which processed RememberMeAuthenticationProvider.
 A key is shared between this authentication provider and the TokenBasedRememberMeServices.
-In addition, TokenBasedRememberMeServices requires A UserDetailsService from which it can retrieve the username and password for signature comparison purposes, and generate the RememberMeAuthenticationToken to contain the correct
+In addition, TokenBasedRememberMeServices requires A UserDetailsService from which it can retrieve the username and password for signature comparison purposes, and generate the RememberMeAuthenticationToken to contain the correct GrantedAuthority s.
+Some sort of logout command should be provided by the application that invalidates the cookie if the user requests this.
+TokenBasedRememberMeServices also implements Spring Security's LogoutHandler interface so can be used with LogoutFilter to have the cookie cleared automatically.

-1Essentially, the username is not included in the cookie, to prevent exposing a valid login name unecessarily.
+26Essentially, the username is not included in the cookie, to prevent exposing a valid login name unecessarily.
 There is a discussion on this in the comments section of this article.